tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 ### Typical noise levels

 The figure below shows the 1-hour Combined Differential Photometric Precision (CDPP) from TESS Sector 1.
 The red points are the RMS CDPP measurements for the 15,889 light curves from Sector 1 plotted as a function of TESS magnitude.
 The blue x's are the uncertainties, scaled to a 1-hour timescale.
 The purple curve is a moving 10th percentile of the RMS CDPP measurements, and the gold curve is a moving median of the 1-hour uncertainties.
 The photometric uncertainties are dominated by pointing jitter, but the best light curves are well below the mission requirements of (1) a systematic error floor at 60 ppm and (2) an achieved CDPP at 10th magnitude of 230 ppm, which is sufficient to detect super-Earths around bright stars.
 For fainter stars around Tmag = 16, the photometric precision drops to about 1%, which is still sufficient for many astrophysical studies such as supernovae and stellar variability.

+The typical noise achieved in each individual TESS sector is described in the [Data Release Notes](https://archive.stsci.edu/tess/tess_drn.html) for each sector.

 <br/>